Sergio Iacobucci Sergio Iacobucci

 4. Validate that your customers and prospects actually care

 This is where most positioning exercises fall apart.
-Your team loves your features.
+Your team loves your features and your offering.
 The only ones that count for positioning are the ones customers call out and pay money for.
 Internal pipe dreams don't qualify (repeat this in your head if you need to).

 Two categories:

 • Core competencies: Important, without these your deals will fall over.
-Without them you can build the factory machines but you can’t sweep the floor.
-They are not unique that are table stakes.
-You need them but can't differentiate on them.
+Without them, deals will die.
+They are not unique, they are table stakes.
+You need them but you can't differentiate on them.

 No evidence yet?
 Get it before you finalise anything.
 Building positioning on assumptions is how you spend 8 years calling yourself "project management software" when your buyers use completely different words (the Basecamp story, via Bob Moesta).